sonia-analytics/cryptocurrency-project/README.md

 **Week3!** - Data Storage & Automation
 - Stored cleaned data in:
-  - **Master CSV** ('crypto_master.db'
+- **Master CSV** ('crypto_master.db', table: 'crypto')
+- Wrote and tested sample SQL queries using `pandas.read_sql()` in Jupyter
+  > Note: DB Browser could not open the `.db` file, so queries were run directly in Python instead.
+- Automated pipeline with the `schedule` library (runs daily at midnight)
--
+- Added logging:
--
+  - Run timestamp
+  - Number of new rows added
--
+  - Errors (if any)

-Note:
+Example log entry:
+2025-09-17 14:21:08,752 INFO SUCCESS: 0 new rows from crypto_clean.csv

+## Database Storage
+SQlite ('squlite3') was used to store sucessfully to store the cleaned cryptocurrency dataset.
+The pipeline connects to a local SQLite database (`crypto_master.db`)
+- The cleaned data is written into a table called `crypto`
+- Each run updates the master dataset with new rows
+- The database can be queried directly with `sqlite3` or via pandas in Jupyter

+> Note: PostgreSQL was optional in the rubric.
+For this project, SQLite was sufficient and fully implemented.

 ## Files
-- raw.csv - raw file with timestamp
+- crypto_raw.csv - raw file with timestamp
-- clean.csv = clean file with timestamp
+- crypto_clean.csv = clean file with timestamp
-- week_1.pynb
+- week_1.pynb - analysis noteboook for week 1
-- week2.pynb
+- week2.pynb - analyssis note
-- raw.png - raw file with
+- crypto_raw.json - raw json file with timestamp
-- raw.json -

 ## Packages Intsalled
-pip install pandas requests squlite
+pip install pandas requests squlite schedule logging

 ## Run dashboard locally
 - streamlit run dashboard.py